On Recoding Ordered Treatments as Binary Indicators: Advantages of EMCO: Complier means and bounds

 \section{Advantages of EMCO: Complier means and bounds}

-The EMCO assumption places strong restrictions on the DGP; however, in settings in which it is satisfied, it also provides meaningful advantages.
-In addition to giving $\beta_{recoded}$ a clear causal interpretation, EMCO identifies other interesting quantities. \cite{imbens1997} and \cite{abadie2002} show that when the treatment is binary (i.e., $D_i \in \lbrace 0,1 \rbrace$), compliers' treated and untreated mean potential outcomes are identified by 2SLS regressions using $Y_i D_i$ or $Y_i (1-D_i)$, respectively, as the outcome and $D_i$ or $(1-D_i)$ as the endogenous variable.
-When the treatment has multiple levels, it is tempting to attempt to estimate complier means using $Y_i 1(D_i=d)$ as the outcome.
+The EMCO assumption places strong restrictions on the data generating process (DGP); however, in settings in which it is satisfied, it also provides meaningful advantages.
+In addition to giving $\beta_{recoded}$ a clear causal interpretation, EMCO identifies other interesting quantities. \cite{imbens1997} and \cite{abadie2003semiparametric} show that when the treatment is binary (i.e., $D_i \in \lbrace 0,1 \rbrace$), compliers' treated and untreated mean potential outcomes are identified by 2SLS regressions using $Y_i D_i$ or $Y_i (1-D_i)$, respectively, as the outcome and $D_i$ or $(1-D_i)$ as the endogenous variable.
+When the treatment has multiple levels, it is tempting to try to estimate complier means using $Y_i 1(D_i=d)$ as the outcome.
 However, doing so without assuming EMCO yields a mixture of outcome means for multiple groups.
 To see why, note that the reduced form effect of $Z_i$ on this outcome is:

-Hence changes in $Y_i1(D_i=d)$ due to $Z_i$ reflect individuals both moving into $D_i=d$ from multiple sources (extensive- and intensive-margin shifts) and moving away into higher levels of treatment (intensive-margin shifts).
+Hence changes in $Y_i1(D_i=d)$ due to $Z_i$ reflect individuals both moving into $D_i=d$ from multiple sources (extensive- and intensive-margin shifts) and moving into higher levels of treatment (intensive-margin shifts).
 Clearly Equation \ref{eq:abadi_betaJ_discrete} when rescaled by the first stage would not yield a meaningful potential outcome mean.

-However, EMCO implies that $\Pr(D_i(1)=d>D_i(0)>0)$ and $\Pr(D_i(1)>D_i(0)=d)$ are both zero.
-Hence treated potential outcome means of each group of ``$d$-type" compliers (i.e., individuals with $D_i(1)=d>0=D_i(0)$) are identified, as well as an average of potential outcomes under no treatment.
+However, EMCO implies that $\Pr(D_i(1)=d>D_i(0)>0)$ and $\Pr(D_i(1)>D_i(0)=d)$ are both zero for $d \geq 1$.
+Hence treated potential outcome means for each group of ``$d$-type" compliers (i.e., individuals with $D_i(1)=d>0=D_i(0)$) are identified, as well as an average of potential outcomes under no treatment.
 The following proposition formalizes this claim: \begin{proposition} If Assumptions \ref{ass:LATE_Assumptions} and \ref{ass:ExtensiveOnly} hold, then:

 and for any $d > 0$ such that $\e{1(D_i=d)|Z_i=1} - \e{1(D_i=d)|Z_i=0} > 0$: